 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.

-- Research Staff & Technicians jobs in Science & Technology
+- Science & Technology jobs in Research Staff & Technicians

-- Research Staff & Technicians jobs in Social Sciences
+- Social Sciences jobs in Research Staff & Technicians

-- Research Staff & Technicians jobs in Economics
+- Economics jobs in Research Staff & Technicians